jaruserickson/naruto-cv/README.md

 After omitting the problem characters, everything is looking quite a bit better.

+(We never said in the proposal that we would be implementing the network, just training one LOL.
+I'm going to try anyway, but as mentioned before, there's a LOT of points of failure and it can get super complex.)
 Now that we know the dataset is valid, we can work on writing a network from the ground up.
 Based on the notes before, I'm probably going to implement an SSD network.